UlfurOrn/Team5/README.md

 ```
 3. View webpage in browser at localhost:8080

-We are not sure this is going to work 100% since Guðjón was the only one doing this part and for some reasing WSL2 that provides linux on windows does not have Systemd enabled so
+We are not sure this is going to work 100% since Guðjón was the only one doing this part and for some reason WSL2, that provides linux on windows, does not have Systemd enabled so
 running the systemctl functions did not work.
 This container also only contains apache2 config for http and not https since we have yet to test out with Docker if we can just copy
 and paste the keys and ssl configuration.
 This docker container was more of a proof of concept and a test of how we could utilize docker to our advantage and lower our risk involved
 in hosting on a single server.
 This docker container also enables us to quickly respond to demand.